Jason DeLucia

 Jason DeLucia (born July 24, 1969) is an American retired mixed martial artist.

 Biography

-DeLucia practiced the Five Animals style of Kung Fu, Taekwondo, Aikido, Karate, and Judo.
-He is remembered by UFC enthusiasts for being in the very first fight (and the very first win) in UFC history.
+DeLucia participated as the alternate at UFC 1.
 At UFC 2: No Way Out, DeLucia fought Royce Gracie and lost via armbar submission.
-After DeLucia tapped out, Gracie did not let go of the armbar and the commentator claimed his elbow had popped ("popped a capsule").
+After DeLucia tapped out, Gracie did not let go of the armbar and the commentator claimed that his elbow had "popped a capsule".
 However, DeLucia denied this in a Sherdog.com forum, saying it was just badly bent.
-DeLucia infamously once suffered a ruptured liver against MMA legend Bas Rutten at Pancrase: Truth 6 on June 25, 1996.
+DeLucia once suffered a ruptured liver against MMA legend Bas Rutten at Pancrase: Truth 6 on June 25, 1996.

-Trivia

-Several years before they fought in UFC 2, DeLucia and Gracie went up against each other in a “Gracie Challenge” match at Royce’s brother Rorion Gracie’s jiu-jitsu school.
-The match can be seen on Youtube and in the “Gracie in Action 2” DVD.